gina-alaska/viirs-snow-metrics/README.md

 `python compute_masks.py h11v02`

 ### `compute_snow_metrics.py`
 Run this script with a `tile_id` argument to compute snow metrics from the preproccesed data.
 Outputs will be single-band GeoTIFFs (one per metric per tile) written to the `$SCRATCH_DIR/$SNOW_YEAR/single_metric_geotiffs` directory.
-The metrics currently computed include:
+The metrics currently computed include (in no particular order):
 1. First Snow Day (FSD) of the full snow season (FSS).
 Also called FSS start day.
 2. Last Snow Day (LSD) of the FSS.
 Also called FSS end day.
 3. FSS Range: the length (duration) of the full snow season.